probabilityspace01/Probability-Space/content/team/Spandan/index.md

 ### Contact

-Following are my LinkedIn anb GitHub ID's,
+Following are my LinkedIn and GitHub ID's,

 * <a href = "https://www.linkedin.com/in/spandan-ghoshal-809979166/"><i class="fab fa-linkedin-in"></i></a>